tokio-rs/axum/README.md

 }
 ```

 This "extractor" pattern is inspired by Bevy's ECS.
+The idea is that it should
+be easy to parse pick apart the request without having to repeat yourself a lot
+or use macros.

+Dynamic routes like `GET /users/:id` is also supported.

 You can also return different response types: